Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

 Majorana chain decoration on each $\tau_1$ leaves two Majorana fermions $\gamma_1$ and $\gamma_2$ near $\mu$, with the following property under the generator of the $S_4$ group:

 The fermion parity of these two Majorana fermions $P_f=i\gamma_1\gamma_2$ is odd under $\bs{I}_r$, hence they cannot be gapped out in a symmetric way, and the Majorana chain decoration on $\tau_1$ is obstructed.
 Similarly, Majorana chain decoration or 1D $\mathbb{Z}_2$ fSPT phase on $\tau_2$ is also obstructed.
-There is an exception: the 1D block-state formed by Majorana chain decoration on $\tau_2$ and 1D $\mathbb{Z}_2$ fSPT phase on $\tau_1$ simultaneously is obstruction-free.
-Together with 0D modes with odd fermion parity or characterizing the eigenvalues of 4-fold rotation, we have obtained all obstruction-free block-states.
+There is an exception: the 1D block state formed by Majorana chain decoration on $\tau_2$ and 1D $\mathbb{Z}_2$ fSPT phase on $\tau_1$ simultaneously is obstruction-free: We label the edge Majorana zero modes from the decorations on $\tau_2$ by $\gamma_{3,4,5,6}$, the $S_4$ symmetry properties of all Majorana zero modes near $\mu$ are

+then we see that the fermion parity $P_f=\prod_{j=1}^6\gamma_j$ is even under $\bs{I}_r$, i.e., Majorana zero modes $\gamma_{1,2,3,4,5,6}$ are compatible with the $S_4$ symmetry.
+Furthermore, We see that $S_4$ does not have nontrivial projective representation which is guaranteed by $\mathcal{H}^2[S_4, U(1)] = \mathbb{Z}_1$, hence we can always find a way to gap out all these 6 Majorana zero modes.
+Together with 0D modes with odd fermion parity or characterizing the eigenvalues of 4-fold rotation, we have obtained all obstruction-free block states.

-Consider possible trivializations by bubble equivalences. ``Majorana'' bubble construction on each 2D block $\sigma_1$ will trivialize the aforementioned 1D obstruction-free block-state.
-Then consider a complex fermion on each $\tau_2$ which can be adiabatically deformed to infinite far and trivialized, which forms an atomic insulator with 4 complex fermions, with eigenvalue $-1$ of 4-fold rotation at $\mu$.
-Furthermore, the odd fermion parity of 0D block-state at $\mu$ can be trivialized by ``Majorana'' bubble construction on each $\sigma_2$ \cite{rotation}.
-Finally, the ultimate classification is $\mathbb{Z}_2$, whose root phase is eigenvalue $\pm i$ of 4-fold rotation on the equator ($S_4$ symmetry action is identical with a 4-fold rotation on the equator).
+Consider possible trivializations by bubble equivalences.
+A complex fermion on each $\tau_2$ which can be adiabatically deformed to infinite far and trivialized, which forms an atomic insulator with 4 complex fermions, with eigenvalue $-1$ of 4-fold rotation at $\mu$.
+Furthermore, the odd fermion parity of 0D block state at $\mu$ can be trivialized by ``Majorana'' bubble construction on each $\sigma_2$ that can be adiabatically deformed to a Majorana chain with PBC surrounding $\mu$ \cite{rotation}.
+Finally, the ultimate classification is $\mathbb{Z}_2^2$, whose root phases are \begin{enumerate}[1.] \item Majorana chain decoration on $\tau_1$ and $\tau_2$; \item Eigenvalue $\pm i$ of 4-fold rotation on the equator ($S_4$ symmetry action is identical with a 4-fold rotation on the equator). \end{enumerate}

-For crystalline TSC with spin-1/2 fermions, we have argued in the main text that because of the improper rotations, both spinless and spin-1/2 fermions correspond to trivial $\mathbb{Z}_2^f$ extension of the $S_4$ symmetry.
-Therefore, the classification and corresponding block-states are identical to the spinless fermions.
+For crystalline TSC with spin-1/2 fermions, we summarize all possible root phases as: \begin{enumerate}[1.] \item 2D blocks $\sigma_1$ and $\sigma_2$: 2D $(p+ip)$-SCs; \item 1D blocks $\tau_2$: Majorana chain; \item 0D blocks $\mu$: 0D modes with odd fermion parity, or characterizing the eigenvalues of 4-fold rotation (at the equator). \end{enumerate}

+2D $(p+ip)$-SC on each $\sigma_1$ is obstructed because it leaves a chiral mode with chiral central charge $c_-=1$ on each $\tau_1$; 2D $(p+ip)$-SC on each $\sigma_2$ is obstruction-free because 2D $(p+ip)$-SC is compatible with 4-fold rotation on the equator for spin-1/2 fermions.